 Julie has dual bachelor’s degrees in animal behavior and neuroscience from Indiana University – Bloomington.
-During her junior year at IU, she heard a presentation on ICAN, and instantly wanted to be a part of the organization.
-Julie and a fellow classmate subsequently founded a student organization, ICAN at IU, which focuses on assistance dog education, fundraising and volunteer efforts in support of ICAN.
-Now as a member of the staff, Julie looks forward to working directly with the organization as Volunteer and Canine Coordinator.
+During her junior year at IU, she heard a presentation on ICAN and instantly wanted to be a part of the organization.
+Julie and a fellow classmate subsequently founded a student organization, ICAN at IU, which focuses on assistance dog education, fundraising, and volunteer efforts in support of ICAN.
+Now as a member of the staff, Julie looks forward to working directly with the organization as their Volunteer and Canine Coordinator.

-For information on becoming a furlough volunteer or a general volunteer with ICAN, please contact Julie.
+For information on becoming a volunteer with ICAN, please contact Julie.